 Summative research tools generally provide us with data that we can analyze quantitatively and, ideally, that we can extrapolate to our total population.
 Although, as mentioned above, it is common to combine both types of analysis (quantitative and qualitative).

-The most frequent techniques in summative research are surveys, expert reviews, benchmarks and web analytics.
-With these techniques we can detect for example bottlenecks, abandonment rate, number of Customer Service contacts, etc. In general, we seek to understand the performance of our product.
+The most frequent techniques in summative research are surveys, expert reviews, benchmarks, usability tests and web analytics.
+With these techniques we can detect for example severe usability issues and bottlenecks, abandonment rate, number of Customer Service contacts, etc. In general, we seek to understand the performance of our product.